huthvincent/DNA-Large-Language-Models-Compression/README.md

 - `block_len = 1024`: streaming chunk size (also used by `eval_memory.py`).
 - `special_tokens.beacon_token = '~'`: the actual summary token symbol and ID (126).
 We keep the key name for compatibility, but treat it as the “FOCUS token” throughout the documentation.

-Train/eval hyperparameters (learning rate, warm-up, dataset paths, etc.) are identical to the chr1 Activation-Beacon experiment and can be tweaked in this YAML before re-running training.
+Train/eval hyperparameters (learning rate, warm-up, dataset paths, etc.) are identical to the chr1 experiment and can be tweaked in this YAML before re-running training.

 ---